Maironis: Interwar

 Maironis was rejoicing at the re-establishment of Lithuanian independence, but he was disappointed with certain social ills he witnessed with the rebellious wave following independence.
-He disapproved of the Interwar Land reform in Lithuania as it was contrary to his social conservativism.
+He disapproved of the Interwar Land reform in Lithuania as it was contrary to his deep social conservativism.
 In this respect, the Tautininkai were closer to him than the Christian Democrats.
 His political leanings were partly also because of personal relations.
 While avoiding the public spotlight, Maironis preferred to frequent the intellectual artist circles, where poetry, song and music predominated.

 In 1922, Maironis was elected the Professor of Moral Theology in the Faculty of Theology-Philosophy of the newly-founded University of Lithuania.
 For a short time, he taught courses on general and Lithuanian literature.
 The students were impressed by the clarity and simplicity of the teaching, looking at the substance of the question rather than the rhetoric.
 Later that year, Maironis was elected the honorary professor of the University of Lithuania on 15 December 1922.
 A decade later, the same institution gave him the degree of honorary doctor of literature on 29 January 1932.